fbpx

 Deadlines Vary

-This spelling bee contest awards $10,000, $5,000 and $2,500 to the first, second and third place respectively as well as multiple additional scholarships.
+This offers a spelling bee contest that awards $10,000, $5,000 and $2,500 to the first, second and third place respectively as well as multiple additional scholarships.
 Applicants must be in 8th-12th grade to be considered eligible for the competition.
 The deadline varies.
 More details here.

 This offers multiple loans and scholarships to students who are members of the United Methodist Church (UMC).
 Applicants must be enrolled full-time at an institution and at least a 2.5 GPA.
 Additional requirements may be needed for certain scholarships.
 The deadline varies depending on the scholarship.
 More information here.